mattbrc/sparta/README.md

 ## 🌿 About Sparta

-Lenster is a decentralized fitness social media app built with [Lens Protocol](http://lens.dev/) 🌿
+Sparta is a decentralized fitness social media app built with [Lens Protocol](http://lens.dev/) 🌿 and forked from Lenster (lenster.xyz)[https://lenster.xyz/]

 ## ⚙️ Setup